MatteoPiras-Unil/Matteo_Piras_Project/Proposal.md

    - Define top-bottom 10% for each month and create graphical results.
    - Compute monthly returns for each stock to create confrontational graph.
    - Other metrics to support momentum theory.

+## Challenges
+   - **Data completeness:** missing data may occur, or multiple currency values that can give falsified results
+   - **Computational load:** python's run can be long if not well structured code.

+## Success if...
+The project will be successfull if I can show that the Momentum Theory can be proven by data analysis and be clear via visualization.
+In other words, if the portfolio with the best momentum stocks performs better than the benchmark (and viceversa for the worst momentum stocks).